flyway/flywaydb.org/documentation/configuration/parameters/detectEncoding.md

 {% include teams.html %}

 ## Description
-Will attempt to autodetect the file encoding of each migration.
-It can ascertain each of the following formats:
+Whether Flyway should attempt to auto-detect the file encoding of each migration.
+It can detect each of the following formats:

 * UTF-8
 * ISO-8859-1